 - Committee chairs begin their term serving one year as chair-elect and the following year as chair. (.)

-- Committee members are appointed to staggered two-year terms, which may be renewed one time for a total of 4 years of service.
+- Committee members are appointed to mandatory two years which may be renewed by the chair's digression in one year increments, for a total of four years of service.